Nicolas Schöffer: TLC Paris

-Numerous smaller towers have been realized in cities in Europe and America.
-The first 25 m high spatiodynamic tower was built in 1950 in Biot (France) as part of the Exposition du Groupe Espace.
+Numerous smaller towers have been created in cities in Europe and America.
+The first 25 m high spatiodynamic tower was built in 1950 in Biot (France) as part of the exposition du Groupe Espace.
 The first spatiodynamic, cybernetic and acoustic tower was built in 1954 for the International Exhibition of Public Works in the Parc de Saint Cloud near Paris and reached a height of 50 m.
 The sound structure was composed by Pierre Henry.
 These first towers were dismantled after the exhibition.

 The tallest tower to date is 52 m high and was built in Liège in 1961 in front of the Congress Palace.
-At the same time, Schöffer realized a 1500 m2 light façade on the Congress Palace.
+At the same time, Schöffer created a 1500 m2 light façade on the Congress Palace.
 Other towers followed in 1968 in Washington (Spatiodynamique 17), 1969 in Montevideo (Chronos 8), 1974 in San Francisco at the Embarcadero Center (Chronos 14), 1977 in Bonn (Chronos 15), 1980 in Munich (Chronos 10B), in Paris (Chronos 10), 1982 in Kalocsa (Chronos 8), 1988 Tour d'Ain at Pont-d'Ain (Lux 16) and Lyoneon in Lyon.

-These towers differ from the tower that Schöffer planned for La Défense district in Paris not only in terms of their size, but above all in terms of their category.
+These towers differ from the tower that Schöffer planned for La Défense district in Paris not only in terms of size, but above all in terms of their category.
 The smaller ones are regarded as sculptures.
-The towers in Liège and Kalocsa can be categorized as architectural sculpture, since in this case the use of the architectural form of a tower implies that all the abstract concepts associated with this architectural type over the centuries are automatically included in the meaning of the work.
+The towers in Liège and Kalocsa can be categorized as architectural sculpture, since the use of the architectural form of a tower implies that all the abstract concepts associated with this architectural type over the centuries are included in the meaning of the work.
 The tower as an architectural type has taken various forms and functions throughout architectural history, but it has always been closely linked to the abstract concepts of power, surveillance and control.
 This is exactly what these two cybernetic light towers do.
 They express the power of human intellect and interactively observe and control their environment.
 Since the spiral of galaxies can be deduced from the golden section, the basic principle of the structure, Schöffer regarded these towers as the symbol of the Universe.